netham45/screamrouter/README.md

 ### Home Assistant Integration

-Seamlessly incorporate sound effects and Text-to-Speech functionality into Home Assistant automations for enhanced smart home experiences.
+Incorporate sound effects and Text-to-Speech functionality into Home Assistant automations and play them from any speaker in your house for an enhanced smart home experience.

 ### Sound Quality Enhancement